-Check the level and change the water frequently to avoid contamination.
+Caution Check the level and change the water frequently to avoid contamination.
 Do not allow the water level to fluctuate significantly.
-"Dry-outs" will have an adverse effect on the humidity level and CO2 calibration of the T/C units.
+"Dry-outs" will have an adverse effect on the humidity level, as well as CO2 calibration. ▲

 Connecting the CO2 Gas Supply